This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is body weight?

-Weight is the sum total of everything that makes up your body , that is, a mixture of skin, bones, organs, muscles, water, nerves, connective tissue, etc. It is what is read on the scale when you get on it.
+Weight is the sum total of everything that makes up your body , that is, a mixture of skin, bones, organs, muscles, water, nerves, connective tissue, etc. It is what is read on the scale when you step on it.

 Body composition is the ratio of the percentage of fat and lean mass in the human body.

-For example, skin, bones, nerves, connective tissue, organs, and skeletal muscle are all parts of the body's fat-free mass .
+For example, skin, bones, nerves, connective tissue, organs, and skeletal muscle are parts of the body's fat-free mass .

-However, the body composition is completely different in both men and women .
+However, body composition is completely different in both men and women .
 A man who weighs 150 pounds will have a different body composition than a woman of the same weight.

 Now to the next logical question: